ionic-team/stencil-store/README.md

 #### `store.use(...subscriptions)`

 Use the given subscriptions in the store.
-A subscription is an object that defines one or more of the properties `get`, `set` or `reset`.
+A subscription is an object that defines one or more of the properties `get`, `set`, `dispose` or `reset`.

 #### `store.dispose()`